Guangzhou Changlong railway station

-Guangzhouchanglong railway station (广州长隆站 (廣州長隆站, Guǎngzhōu Chánglóng Zhàn)) is a station on Guangzhou–Huizhou intercity railway located in Panyu District, Guangzhou, Guangdong, China.
+Guangzhouchanglong railway station (广州长隆站 (Guǎngzhōu Chánglóng Zhàn)) is an underground railway station on Guangzhou–Huizhou intercity railway located in Panyu District, Guangzhou, Guangdong, China.
 The station was officially named as Guangzhouchanglong railway station in November 2020.
 The railway station opened on 26 May 2024, and is operated by Guangdong Intercity Railway Operation Co., Ltd.

 Usage

 After the opening of this station, the passenger flow has performed well, and many passengers will use this station to transfer to the subway to enter the downtown area of Guangzhou, or go to Chimelong Paradise and Guangzhou Chimelong Tourist Resort.
 Since the Guangzhou-Huizhou and Guangzhou-Zhaoqing intercity connections were put into operation, the station has the third largest passenger flow among the five cities on the line.

 Station structure and entrances/exits

 The station has an underground island platform and a side platform.
 There are 5 points of entry/exit, lettered A-E. Currently only Exits B and E are open.
 Exit B is accessible via elevator.